davidobrien1985/davidobrien1985.github.io/blog/_posts/2023-02-01-terraform-azure-vnet-subnet-dns.md

 While I still #heart Pulumi, I still come across terraform in most engagements with customers.
 Here, I want to give you a quick way of deploying a decent "Getting started" virtual network that will allow you to test many different scenarios and keep iterating easily.<br>
 Deploying this code will cost you a little bit, due to the VPN Gateway (to support P2S or S2S VPN).
 You can easily comment that out though.<br>
-I know you just want to see the code, so if you do not want to read the rest, just hop over to https://github.com/davidobrien1985/decent-azure-vnet and see for yourself.
+I know you just want to see the code, so if you do not want to read the rest, just hop over to <a href="https://github.com/davidobrien1985/decent-azure-vnet" target="_blank">https://github.com/davidobrien1985/decent-azure-vnet</a> and see for yourself.

 ## Deploying the infrastructure with terraform